rebuschain/rebus.docs/validators/joining-mainnet.md

 You will require some Rebus tokens to bond to your validator.
 To be in the active set you will need to have enough tokens to be in the top 125 validators by delegation weight.

-If you do not have any Rebus tokens for you validator you can purchase tokens on Osmosis or Emeris.
+If you do not have any Rebus tokens for you validator you can purchase tokens [here](https://www.rebuschain.com/where).

 ## Setup cosmovisor